Old World Charms of Eastern Europe

 What happens next?

 Wind your way through Eastern Europe in your imagination as your read through this exciting program.
-Walking provides the magic for you to better experience the history, culture, and scenery of this special part of the world next year.
+Walking provides the magic for you to better experience the history, culture, and scenery of this special part of the world in 2020.

 We look forward to sharing the Old World charms of Eastern Europe with you!